Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Introduction

-One of the most widespread statistical frameworks in applications is that of the conditional inference, where one wants to assess the features of a response variable $Y$ (mean, quantile, etc.) conditionally on the available knowledge on some covariates.
-In the second part, we work with a response variable $Y$ with a generic distribution $F$ and a vector of covariates $\bfX$ with law $P(\diff\bfx)$ and we focus on the conditional distribution $F_{\bfx}$ of $Y|\bfX=\bfx$.
-Although there are several statistical papers on tail inference of $F_{\bfx}$, unlike the standard unconditional case, to date we are not aware of a well-established probabilistic theory that provides statistical models to be used to approximate $F_{\bfx}$.
-To bypass this problem and link the extremes of the response variable to the covariate variables we consider a conditional distribution that complies with what we call the {\it proportional tail model}, where similarly to the triangular array approach in \citet{einmahl2016} the tail of $F_{\bfx}$ changes according to a scale function called {\it scedasis} function, while the EVI remains unchanged \citep[see also][]{einmahl2022}.
-With the proposed approach, it is possible to estimate semiparametrically the conditional tail probability and nonparametrically the covariates effect, using the peaks above a high threshold and the corresponding so-called {\it concomitant} covariates.
+One of the most widely used statistical frameworks in applications is conditional inference, where the objective is to assess specific characteristics of a response variable $Y$ (such as its mean or quantiles) based on available information about covariates.
+In the second part of this work, we consider a response variable $Y$ following a generic distribution $F$ and a covariate vector $\bfX$ with law $P(\diff\bfx)$.
+Our focus is on modeling and analyzing the conditional distribution $F_{\bfx}$ of $Y$ given that $\bfX=\bfx$.
+Several methodologies have been proposed for modeling and statistically analyzing conditional extremes, including various conditional extreme value models and non- or semi-parametric regression approaches (see, e.g., \cite{resnick2014transition, goegebeur2014nonparametric}).
+In this work, we establish a link between the extremes of a response variable and its associated covariates by adopting a conditional distribution framework that complies with what we call the {\it proportional tail model}.
+Similar to the triangular array approach in \cite{einmahl2016}, this model allows the tail of $F_{\bfx}$ to vary according to a scale function, known as the {\it scedasis} function, while maintaining a constant extreme value index (EVI) (see also \cite{einmahl2022}).
+This approach enables the semi-parametric estimation of conditional tail probabilities and a non-parametric assessment of covariate effects using peaks above a high threshold and their associated {\it concomitant} covariates.